nuuko Nuuko feather character

 Fig. 1 — Market benchmarks: onboarding and journaling patterns across competitors

-Most wanted features in journaling apps based on user feedback
+Most wanted features in journaling apps based on user feedback User reviews analysis table

 Empathy map of a student: feels tired/guilty, says 'I'll start tomorrow,' doomscrolls instead of journaling Early persona sketch — 'the hesitant journaler'